Submissions

 Preparation of Figures

-To speed up editing and produce a neat article layout, please prepare the figure files according to the journal guidelines: insert the list of figures after the tables.
-Use the abbreviation "Fig" in the titles and the text (such as Fig 3).
+To speed up editing and ensure a clean article layout, please prepare the figure files according to the journal guidelines: insert the list of figures right after the tables.
+Use the abbreviation "Fig." in the titles and the text (such as Fig. 3).

-Prepare figures in TIF format, with at least 300 dpi of resolution.
+Prepare figures in TIFF format, with a resolution of at least 300 dpi.
 It is the better format for the quality of your published work.
 However, exceptions to this format can be discussed with editors if necessary.

 Large figures will be set as objects placed over two columns in the editing process.
 Please produce large figures with a maximum width of 179 mm, while the height can vary up to 85 mm for one-third of a page, 120 mm for half of a page, or 185 mm for two-thirds of the page.